Tahnin-Mashruba/E-Commerce-Sales-Analysis/README.md

 3. Sum of Order Quantity and Total Revenues by Country (Map) A world map displaying order distribution and revenue contribution.
 Bigger circles likely indicate higher order volumes or revenue.

-Sales Page:
+Page 3: Sales Page
 This Power BI report page appears to be a Sales Performance Dashboard, featuring key financial metrics, a tabular breakdown of revenue and profit, and a time-series visualization of revenue trends.
-Here’s an overview of its features:
+Here’s an overview of its key features:
-Key Features of the Page
 1. KPI Cards
 Total Costs: 15.35M
 Total Costs Returned: 403.72K